benjaminwesson-okta/api/docs/endpoints/apps.md

 The Application API provides operations to manage applications and/or assignments to users or groups for your organization.

+** This API is currently in `Beta` status and documentation is *draft* quality.
+There may be small inconsistencies with actual API.**

-**Note: This API currently only supports applications without user-management features enabled at this time**
+*Note: This API currently only supports applications without user-management features enabled at this time*

 - [Application Model](#application-model)
 	- [Application Attributes](#application-attributes)